 Create a Database for WordPress

-To run WordPress on your Debian LEMP stack, you must create a database using MariaDB.
-For advanced database configuration including performance tuning and remote access, see the guide on installing MariaDB on Debian.
-Access the MariaDB shell as root using the following command:
+To run WordPress on Debian with Nginx, create a database using MariaDB.
+For advanced database configuration including performance tuning and remote access, see Install MariaDB on Debian.
+Access the MariaDB shell as root:

 sudo mariadb -u root

-Once in the MariaDB shell, create a new database using the following command:
+Once in the MariaDB shell, create a database for WordPress:

 CREATE DATABASE WORDPRESSDB;

-Next, create a new user account for WordPress with the following command:
+Next, create a local database user for WordPress:

 Replace

-Finally, assign the newly created user account access to the WordPress database only:
+Grant that user access to the WordPress database only:

 GRANT ALL PRIVILEGES ON WORDPRESSDB.* TO 'WPUSER'@'localhost';

-CREATE USERstatement above, soIDENTIFIED BYis not needed here.
+CREATE USERstatement, soIDENTIFIED BYis not needed.
 Using quotes around the username and hostname ('WPUSER'@'localhost') follows SQL best practice.

 After creating the user account, flush the privileges to ensure the new changes take effect: